znhoughton/Google-Bigrams-Search/README.md

 **Full Bigram Search2**

    This program searches the entire google corpus (1gram and 2gram) in order to calculate odds ratio and deltaP for each bigram.
 Note that it takes ~30 hours for the program to complete on my computer with 32gb of RAM and may take longer or shorter depending on your computer.

+**Full Bigram Compound Noun Search**

+   This program is pretty much the same as the Full Bigram Search but is restricted to compound nouns.

+**Acknowledgements**

+Again, a huge shout out to Lily Houghton and Mariana Dematte.

-If you use this program for scientific research, please cite the following papers:
+Additionally, if you use any of these programs for scientific research, please cite the following papers:

+The paper on ZS:

+Smith, N. J. (2014).
+ZS: A file format for efficiently distributing, using, and archiving record-oriented data sets of any size. *Manuscript submitted for publication.
+School of Informatics, University of Edinburgh.
+Retrieved from http://vorpus.org/papers/draft/zs-paper.pdf.*

+My paper employing these scripts: